 You can, whole milk will just provide a richer flavor.
 2% milk also runs a higher risk of crystallization when freezing.

 - Add the churn of ice cream maker to the freezer to chill.

 - Pit your cherries.
 Divide 1 lb and 1/2 lb.

-- Add 1 lb of pitted cherries to a small sauce pan and add sugar.
+- Add 1 lb of pitted cherries to a small sauce pan and add 1/4 cup of the sugar.
 Let sit for 30 minutes to macerate (or release it's liquids).